TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 #### TS472 Component calculations
 The various required components that need to be connected to different pins on the TS472 must be calculated.
-In order to make sure that the frequency response is correct based on constraint (2) the capacitive elements must be designed to meet a lower cut off frequency of 20 Hz and a higher cut off frequency of 20 KHz.
+The capacitive elements must be designed to meet a lower cut off frequency of 20 Hz and a higher cut off frequency of 20 KHz <sup>2</sup>.
 For C1 and C2 shown in the buildable schematic the manufacturer provides a method for calculating them based on the desired lower cutoff frequency the following equation is able to calculate this:
 ```math
 C_{in} = \frac{1} {2 π*F_{CL}*100*10^3}$
 ```
 Where FCL is the desired lower corner frequency and Cin represents the values of C1 and C2 respectively, and 100*10^3 represents the 100 $k\Omega$ input impedance which acts like a high-pass filter [3].
-Performing this calculation leads to the required capacitance values for C1 and C2 being 79.5 nF, 80 nF is the closest actual component value to this calculated value so a 80 nF capacitor will be utilized for C1 and C2.
+Performing this calculation leads to the required capacitance values for C1 and C2 being 79.5 nF, 80 nF is the closest actual component value to this calculated value so a 80 nF capacitor will be utilized for C1 and C2 <sup>2</sup>.
 The output capacitors (C5 and C6) can be calculated by using the required higher cut off frequency of 20 kHz.
 Using the following equation provided by the manufacturer:
  ```math
   F_{CH} =  \frac {1} {(2 π *40*10^3) * (C_{5,6}+100*10^{-12})}
  ```
-Solving for C5 and C6 leads to a capacitance value of roughly 100 pF at 20 kHz, therefore the required component value for C5 and C6 is 100 pF.
+Solving for C5 and C6 leads to a capacitance value of roughly 100 pF at 20 kHz, therefore the required component value for C5 and C6 is 100 pF <sup>2</sup>.

 ##### LM741 Circuit in Differential Configuration
 The LM741 operational amplifier from Texas Instruments [4]. will be used to take the differential outputs from the TS472 and output a unity gain signal that will be sent to the processing system.
 An operational amplifier can be configured in a differential topology where the output voltage is represented by the following equation: $$V_{out} = \frac{R_{f}} {R_{1}}(V_{2}-V_{1})$$ [5].
 R1 and Rf will be 1 $k\Omega$ to allow the gain (Rf/R1) to be equal to 1, the other required resistances in the circuit will also be equal to 1 $k\Omega$.
 The two input voltages will be OUT+ and OUT- from the TS472 chip respectively, where OUT+ is the positive voltage signal and OUT- is the negative voltage signal [4].
 The output voltage from the designed circuit will be in phase and unity gain version of (OUT+) - (OUT-).
 The maximum power consumption is 100 mW [4], which can be supplied by the power subsystem.
 The differential amplifier will output a continuous time analog voltage signal to the STEREO_IN input of the processing subsystem <sup>5</sup>.